The Legal Status of Marijuana in Barcelona

 Legal basis of cannabis social clubs

 • Marijuana clubs should strive to reduce the harm associated with the supply and consumption of cannabis.
 For example, they should encourage responsible consumption.
-Although I think, most adequate people can do it on their own.
+Although I think, most people can do it on their own.

 • Limitations on the amount of cannabis consumed must be observed.
-The clubs keep records of the amount of marijuana received by each member (usually marked on a special individual card) and they set daily or monthly limits.
+The clubs keep records of the amount of marijuana received by each member (usually marked on a special individual card), and they set daily or monthly limits.

 • The cannabis supplied by an association must be consumed immediately.
 I think it is clear that this is not a question of puffing everything off in one sitting right at the cash register.
 It is clear that the cannabis obtained at the club has to be used only within its walls and must not be taken outside.

 • Marijuana clubs must operate on a non-profit basis.
 Cannabis club members pay their dues covering the costs of production and administration of the club, but all the income generated is reinvested.
-In addition, the clubs, like any other organization, pay rent, taxes, employee social security contributions, corporate income tax and sometimes even VAT (21 %).
+In addition, the clubs, like any other organization, pay rent, taxes, employee social security contributions, corporate income tax, and sometimes even VAT (21 %).

 Although marijuana clubs must operate according to these rules, they are in actual fact self-regulated and follow either their own codes of conduct or those established by regional unions of associations.